Janamou/dart-server-codelab/README.md

 Project is divided into steps according to this Code Lab.

 Try to run the application from **step_5/** and see how it works.
 To be able to run it, you need to call `pub get` in the step_5 project folder.
+Then run the script **bin/server.dart**.

 ## Step 1 - Let's prepare our API
 We start with the folder `step_0_start`.